moayadeldin/FlutterBT-Classic-Receiver-App/README.md

 # FlutterBT-Classic-Receiver-App

-Illustrative example of sending periodic data from HC-05 Bluetooth Classic device to Flutter application integrating `flutter_bluetooth_serial` module and Flask API.
+Illustrative example of sending periodic data from HC-05 Bluetooth Classic device to Flutter application integrating Bluetooth Classic devices and modules with Flask API to be deployed in Flutter applications.

 ## Main Goal